dojo/docs/dojox/mobile/SimpleDialog.rst

 The contents can be arbitrary HTML, text, or widgets.
 Note, however, that the widget is initially hidden.
 You need to be careful when you place something that cannot be initialized under the hidden state into a SimpleDialog.

+After a SimpleDialog is created, its DOM node is moved right under the <body> element so that it is positioned correctly at the center of the screen and can be placed over the translucent cover that blocks the entire screen.

 .. image :: SimpleDialog.png

 Constructor Parameters